TristanBlus/dem_coreg/README.md

 If unfamiliar with this process, or if you are new to Python, bash, and/or git/github, start with these more detailed instructions and notes: [Beginner's guide for installation and basic usage](./docs/beginners_doc.md)

 ### Building from Latest Source (recommended)
-1. Assuming you have working Python3 install with GDAL and NumPy, install [`pygeotools`](https://github.com/dshean/pygeotools)
+1. Assuming you have working Python3 install with GDAL and NumPy, install [`pygeotools`](https://github.com/tristanblus/pygeotools)
-1. Clone the `demcoreg` repository: `git clone https://github.com/dshean/demcoreg.git`
+1. Clone the `demcoreg` repository: `git clone https://github.com/tristanblus/dem_coreg.git`
-1. Perform developer install with pip: `pip install -e demcoreg`
+1. Perform developer install with pip: `pip install -e dem_coreg`
     - *The -e flag ("editable mode", setuptools "develop mode") will allow you to modify source code and immediately see changes.
 Useful if you need to make minor tweaks or bugfixes (please submit a Pull Request!)*
 1. Optionally, append the demcoreg subdirectory containing scripts to your PATH: `export PATH=${PATH}:$PWD/demcoreg/demcoreg` (replacing `$PWD` with the absolute path to the cloned demcoreg repository)
     - *To make this permanent, add that line to your shell config file (e.g., ~/.bashrc).*